Popular curl Examples

 curl -O https://cdn.keycdn.com/css/animate.min.css

-This cURL command has the ability to add an additional HTTP Header to your GET requests.
+This curl command has the ability to add an additional HTTP request header to your requests.
 Simply use the

 -H option and set the header name and value in enclosed quotes.
-If you do not define a value for the header then the header itself must be followed by a semi-colon (e.g. X-Header;).
+If you do not define a value for the header then the header itself must be followed by a semicolon (e.g.

 -v option which will display more information in regards to the connection and will display the custom header as well as regular headers.